 Charles is part of the Operations team as our IT Intern here at iMentor.
 He is an undergraduate at New York City College of Technology studying Computer Information Systems.
 He has a great passion for Information Technology and as part of our Help Desk team he works hard to make sure our technology is running efficiently on the everyday basis.
 Charles' goal is to hold a career as an IT Help Desk/Server Engineer.
 Also, he plans to give back in any way by becoming a mentor to the younger generation.

 Samantha joins iMentor with previous experience in community engagement, urban education, and youth development.
-She attended Trinity College as a Posse scholar and obtained a B.S. with honors in Educational Studies and Psychology.
-She had the opportunity to engage with the Hartford community as she learned about the Hartford Public Schools through research, internships, and community service.
-Additionally, she studied abroad in Denmark where she learned about their inclusion practices for students with special needs.
-Interested in returning home to New York City to help youth gain access to quality education, she took a position as a Teaching Fellow at Citizen Schools.
-While at Citizen Schools, she collaborated with volunteers to teach courses that exposed students to various careers.
-She also increased family engagement as she planned events and managed the communication system.
+She attended Trinity College as a Posse scholar where she studied Educational Studies and Psychology.
+After working with school communities in Hartford, Connecticut and Copenhagen, Denmark, she returned home to New York City to help youth gain access to quality education.
+As a Teaching Fellow with Citizen Schools, she taught courses that exposed students to various careers and increased family engagement.
 Samantha is excited to help mentors build meaningful relationships with the students to empower our youth.

 Associate Director of Talent